NYU-RTS/rts-docs/src/pages/storage-finder/README.md

    }
    ```

-   > [!IMPORTANT]
-   > All `id` values (for both facets and choices) must be globally unique across the entire `facet-tree.json` file.
-Using duplicate IDs will cause filtering errors.

 2. **Update existing services** in `service-list.json` by adding the appropriate choice IDs to their `facet_matches` arrays.

 > [!WARNING]
 > When you add a new question, **all existing services** must be updated to include at least one choice ID from the new question in their `facet_matches` arrays.
 Otherwise, those services will be filtered out and hidden when users answer the new question.

 #### Control Types